 Once you have done this, contact your insurer as soon as possible to process your insurance claim.
 Be sure to make copies of everything your insurer asks for.
 If possible, create a file, so that you have everything about your accident in one place.

 Even if you have not been taken to hospital, you should still book an appointment to see your doctor to get an accurate assessment of any injuries you may have sustained.

-At this point, you may wish to appoint an independent RTA specialist to represent your interests.
+At this point, you may wish to appoint a specialist Car Accidents Solicitor to represent your interests.
 In the meantime, do not repair or do anything to your car until advised by your Solicitor or insurance agent.

 When you submit your claim to your insurer, they will ask for the police report and crime number.
 As it is a hit and run, they will also start the process of tracing the driver at fault.
 If they are unable to trace the driver, they will process your claim through the Motor Insurance Bureau.